FAQs Regarding SUSE's Support Offerings and Policies

 - What if the support engineer doesn't resolve my problem?
 Am I still charged for the support?

-- What if I am not satisfied with the way my service request is handled?
+- What if I am not satisfied with the way my incident is handled?

 - How can I provide feedback about my support experience?

-- How do I request to escalate my service request?
+- How do I request to escalate my incident?

 FAQs about SUSE CHAT